navidnadery/ser_aftl/README.md

 The script will prompt you to provide the path to the EmoDB directory where all the ".wav" files are located.
 Since a checkpoint (saved model) is needed for fine-tuning, the script will also ask for the name of a checkpoint to load and fine-tune.
 If no response is given, it will load the "best_model000.pth" by default.

+If there are any existing ".pt" files in the corresponding directory, the script will ask if you want to remove them and extract/save the features again.

+## ShEMO AFTL -> Target Domain
+ShEMO is considered one of the target corpora.
+Therefore, we should fine-tune a model that has been trained on IEMOCAP using 10% of the ShEMO corpus, with the split based on speakers.

+To do this, run the `aftl_w2v2b_p_I_she_c2dcmha.py` script.
+This script will extract the ShEMO features, load the model trained on IEMOCAP, and fine-tune it using the extracted features.
+You can execute the script using the command `python aftl_w2v2b_p_I_she_c2dcmha.py`.

+The script will prompt you to provide the path to the ShEMO directory where all the ".wav" files are located.
+Since a checkpoint (saved model) is needed for fine-tuning, the script will also ask for the name of a checkpoint to load and fine-tune.
+If no response is given, it will load the "best_model000.pth" by default.

-Finally, if there are any existing ".pt" files in the corresponding directory, the script will ask if you want to remove them and extract/save the features again.
+If there are any existing ".pt" files in the corresponding directory, the script will ask if you want to remove them and extract/save the features again.

 ## *TODO*
 - Clear existing codes and add comments